dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ```

 A pair of patterns separated by `&` matches only if *both* subpatterns match.
-Unlike logical-or patterns, each branch may define different variables, since
+Unlike logical-or patterns, the variables defined in each branch must *not*
-the logical-and pattern only matches if both branches do.
+overlap, since the logical-and pattern only matches if both branches do and
+the variables in both branches will be bound.

 If the left branch does not match, the right branch is not evaluated. *This only
 matters because patterns may invoke user-defined methods with visible side